oktadev/okta-blog/_source/_posts/2023-03-22-stepup-okta.md

 # Step-up Authentication with Okta Workforce Identity Cloud

-Step-up authentication in an application is a pattern of allowing access to non-critical resources using basic level of authentication, and requiring additional authentications for critical resources.
-This has the effect of providing a balance between frictionless user experience and security in an application.
+Step-up authentication in an application is a pattern of allowing access to non-critical resources using a basic level of authentication, and requiring additional authentication for critical resources.
+This offers a balance between frictionless user experience and security in an application.

 There are several methodologies to provide the functionality as discussed [here](/blog/2023/03/08/step-up-auth).